×

 What are the most challenging aspects of retiring in Uruguay?

 "One of the most challenging aspects of retiring in Uruguay is the language barrier.
 Although Spanish is the official language, many people in Uruguay also speak English, Portuguese, and other languages.
 Additionally, the cost of living in Uruguay is higher than in many other countries, making it difficult to live on a fixed income.
 Furthermore, the healthcare system in Uruguay is not as advanced as in other countries, and it can be difficult to find quality medical care.
-Finally, the culture and customs of Uruguay can be difficult to adjust to, especially for those who are used to living in a different country," explained a retiree in Uruguay.
+Finally, the culture and customs of Uruguay can be difficult to adjust to, especially for those who are used to living in a different country," said a retiree who moved to Uruguay.

 Mobility LC